shruti-shrz/Issue-Catcher/README.md

 * The extension, when switched ON, gets the URL the user is currently browsing, and if it is a Github Issue URL, it is passed on to the backend through a POST request asking for similar issues.
 * In the backend, the title, body, labels and other useful details of the input issue are scraped with the help of **BeautifulSoup**.
 * The **LDA** model is used to extract keywords from the title of the input issue, and these are used to query for Github issues.
-* The top 20 issues are scraped, their details are obtained, and a similarity score is got w.r.t. the input issue for each of these 20 (or less) issues using a **BERT** similarity model.
+* The top 2 pages of issues are scraped, their details are obtained, and a similarity score is got w.r.t. the input issue for each of these top 2 pages issues using a **Sentence BERT** similarity model.
 * Another thread in the backend simultaneously runs a search for issues having some of the same code the input issue has, and these are also given a similairty score.
 * Finally top 5 issues' URLs are returned and displayed for user.
 * These issues and their similar issues are stored in a **MongoDB** Atlas database, so if some input issue is already there in the DB, the links are directly returned from DB.
 * There is also an /admin route which takes GET requests and updates the issues in DB if the last update has been more than 15 days back.

+## How to contribute to IssueCatcher
+In case of any bug, feature improvisation or enhancement of the tool, please make a pull request or open an issue to discuss what you would like to change.
+In case of any query or suggestions please feel free to contact Shruti Priya (cs18b043@iitp.ac.in) or W Pranathi (cs18b045@iitp.ac.in) or Venigalla Akhila Sri Manasa (cs18m017@iitp.ac.in) or Sridhar Chimalakonda (ch@iittp.ac.in) of RISHA Lab, IIT Tirupati, India.